-England's Ecclestone bought for £180,000 in WPL
+Sciver-Brunt & Ecclestone earn six-figure WPL deals

-Women's Premier League: Sophie Ecclestone earns £180,000 deal with UP Warriorz
+Women's Premier League: England's Nat Sciver-Brunt and Sophie Ecclestone earn six-figure deals

 Last updated on .From the section Cricket

-England spinner Sophie Ecclestone was sold for around £180,000 at the Women's Premier League auction.
+England all-rounder Nat Sciver-Brunt was sold for around £320,000 and spinner Sophie Ecclestone £180,000 at the Women's Premier League action.

-UP Warriorz, who will be coached by England head coach Jon Lewis, saw off Gujarat Giants and Delhi Capitals to secure the 23-year-old.
+Sciver-Brunt was signed by Mumbai Indians, who will be coached by former England captain Charlotte Edwards.

+Ecclestone joins England head coach Jon Lewis at UP Warriorz, while opener Sophia Dunkley joins Gujarat Giants.

-India opener Smriti Mandhana was bought by Royal Challengers Bangalore for £340,000, with Australia's Ellyse Perry and Sophie Devine also joining.
+India opener Smriti Mandhana joined Royal Challengers Bangalore for £340,000 in the biggest deal so far.

-India skipper Harmanpreet Kaur joined Mumbai Indians for £180,000.

-Australia spinner Ash Gardner was bought by Gujarat Giants for £320,000, while West Indies all-rounder Hayley Matthews went unsold in the opening set.
+India skipper Harmanpreet Kaur joined Mumbai Indians for £180,000, while Australia spinner Ash Gardner was bought by Gujarat Giants for £320,000.

+The Women's Premier League is the women's equivalent of the men's Indian Premier League and will run from 4 to 26 March, with 22 matches played in total.

 The highest salary in the Women's Hundred - a franchise tournament ran by the England and Wales Cricket Board - is £31,250.